<img src="https://secure.intelligence52.com/795232.png" style="display:none;">

 EMA's Approach to RWE

-The EMA has also embraced the potential of RWE, particularly through its "Regulatory Science to 2025" strategy.
-This strategy underscores the importance of leveraging RWE for a deeper understanding of diseases, treatment pathways, and the real-life use of medicines.
-The EMA focuses on several key areas:
+The EMA has also embraced the potential of RWE, particularly through its wider regulatory science and evidence-generation work, including ongoing efforts to improve access to and use of real-world data in medicines regulation.
+That work underscores the importance of leveraging RWE for a deeper understanding of diseases, treatment pathways, and the real-life use of medicines.
+The EMA focuses on several key areas

 Technology Advancements in RWE